Sale, Greater Manchester: Development

 Sale was never officially evacuated during the war, and even received families from evacuated areas, although it was not considered far enough from likely targets to be an official destination for evacuees.
 The town's proximity to Manchester, an industrial centre directed towards the war effort, did result in a number of bombing raids.
 Incendiaries dropped on Sale in September 1940 caused no casualties, but did damage two houses on Norman Road.
 In a bombing incident the following November, four people were injured and a school was damaged; on 22 December 1940, twelve people were injured by bombs.
 On the night of 23 December, much of Manchester suffered heavy bombing in what became known as the Manchester Blitz.
 Six hundred incendiary bombs were dropped on Sale in three hours.
-There were no injuries, but Sale Town Hall was severely damaged.
+There were no injuries, but Sale Town Hall and St Paul's Church were severely damaged.
 On 3 August 1943, at 11:50 pm, a Wellington Bomber on a training exercise crashed in Walton Park in the south-west of the town.
 Of the six-man crew, consisting of five members of the Royal Australian Air Force and one member of the Royal Air Force, the pilot and the bomb-aimer were killed.

 Sale's shopping centre was redeveloped during the 1960s, as part of the town's post-war regeneration.
 In 1973, the shopping precinct in the town centre, which had grown up in the mid-19th century, was also redeveloped and pedestrianised in an attempt to increase trade.
 The construction of the M63 motorway (subsequently renamed the M60) in 1972 led to the creation of Sale Water Park.
 To minimise the risk of flooding, the new road was built on an embankment, for which the necessary gravel was extracted from what is today an artificial lake and water-sports centre.
 Opportunities for leisure were increased when the old swimming baths, demolished in 1971, were replaced in 1973 by a new complex built on the same site.